 With this knowledge, do you feel better prepared to do that?

 This week’s challenge

-If you enjoyed this article you might also like How to Achieve Blurred Backgrounds in Portraits.
-You can also sign up to get email notices of all new articles, upcoming events and download my free ebook 10 Challenges to Improve your Photography.
+You can also sign up to get email notices of all new articles, upcoming events and if you really want to push yourself creatively, download my free ebook 10 Challenges to Improve your Photography.

 The challenges are designed to get you thinking outside the box while learning new principles and then putting them into practice.
 Share your images in our Facebook group along with everyone else.
 Get constructive criticism back if you request it.